UtkR08/practical-kubernetes-problems/README.md

 [The Golden Kubernetes Tooling and Helpers list](http://bit.ly/kubernetes-tooling-list)

-We can use any Kubernetes cluster (> 1.14) on our local machine or in the cloud.
-For online trainings we recommend to have either k3s installed with k3d, use Kind, Docker for Desktop or a near-to-production k3s or rke cluster on your local machine with MetalLB for load balancing (nice to have).
-We recommend to have [K3S with MetalLB on Multipass VMs](https://blog.kubernauts.io/k3s-with-metallb-on-multipass-vms-ac2b37298589) running on your machine or the [kubeadm-multipass](https://github.com/arashkaffamanesh/kubeadm-multipass) implementation.
+We can use any Kubernetes cluster (> 1.21) on our local machine or in the cloud.
+For online trainings we recommend to have either k3s installed with k3d, use Kind, or Docker for Desktop.

 We'll use some slides from: